rshtishi/relational-database-access/README.md

  The ```EntityManagerFactory``` is responsible for creating the entity manager.
 We configure it by specifying the persistence unit in the persistence.xml file in the META-INF directory.

- ### Database tables relationships translated to object association with JPA
+ ### Database table relationships translated to object associations with JPA

  We have three types of relationships between database tables.
 They are :
  - one-to-many (a row from the parent table is associated to multiple rows in the child table)